Cezeri73/timetrace/README.md

 1. Download `install.ps1` from the repository root.
 2. Right-click the file and select "Run with PowerShell".
+3. If you see a policy warning, run: `powershell -ExecutionPolicy Bypass -File install.ps1`.
-3. It will download the latest code, create a virtual environment, and install dependencies.
+4. The installer downloads the latest code, creates a virtual environment, installs dependencies, and creates shortcuts.
-4. At the end, it prints the exact command to run the app.
+5. Launch from Desktop or Start Menu.
+The app runs without a console window.

 #### Installation (Manual)